jesusprubio/bluebox/README.md

 ```sh
 npm run-script cont-int
 ```
+- We don't implement tests for the modules which call ["wushu.js"](https://github.com/jesusprubio/wushu.js) methods directly.
+We're already testing them there.

 ### Debug
 We use the [visionmedia module](https://github.com/visionmedia/debug), so you have to use this environment variable: